joshcurtis/Brotato-BalanceMod/README.md

 ### Items
 Tons of items receive small buffs or nerfs: overall more items are worth buying more often and the strongest give less power for their cost.
 Note that the goal is not to make everything equally strong; there is still plenty of variance and build-specific decision-making.
 Some highlights:
-* Esty's Couch, Robot Arm, and Padding have been reworked.
+* Esty's Couch and Padding have been reworked.
 * Spicy Sauce has a bigger explosion and proc chance.
 * Eyes Surgery also adds +1 burn duration.
 * Weird Food is now Tier-2 (easier to find if you have high Luck).